Lisa Montgomery Endured Years Of Abuse Before Committing Murder. Can Her Death Sentence Be Overturned?

 At the root of the issue is the fact that Montgomery lived in precarious, untenable circumstances exacerbated if not caused by extreme poverty.
 She is not alone in this.
 According to the census, 34 million people in the U.S. were living in poverty in 2019.
 Research has shown that poverty makes people more susceptible to mental illness, and puts them more at risk of being incarcerated, among other things.
 According to the Substance Abuse and Mental Health Services Administration, “Poverty may intensify the experience of mental illness.
 Poverty may also increase the likelihood of the onset of mental illness.
 At the same time, experiencing mental illness may also increase the chances of living below the poverty line.”
 Reflecting on Montgomery's circumstances is not an attempt to excuse her, but to understand her, and hopefully prevent other people in similar environments from going down the same path.

-Her post-trial lawyers — Kelley Henry, Amy Harwell, and Lisa Nouri — are trying to contextualize Montgomery's actions, and have her sentence commuted.
+Her post-trial lawyers, Kelley Henry, Amy Harwell, and Lisa Nouri, are trying to contextualise Montgomery's actions, and have her sentence commuted.
 They have waged a petition claiming that Montgomery’s trial “fell far short of minimum standards of fairness” and therefore violated international law.
 They’ve also argued that the government itself must take accountability and bears culpability for her crime.
 After all, it failed to protect Montogmery from torture throughout her life.
 Her lawyers are now attempting to stay her execution and free her.
 In addition to her lawyers’ petition, thousands of supporters have written their own letters and petitions demanding this execution be stopped.

 Advertisement

-Fighting the death penalty and attempting to abolish it is, of course, a worthwhile endeavor.
+Fighting the death penalty and attempting to abolish it is, of course, a worthwhile endeavour.
 But we must also hold the government culpable for the abhorrent situations that are at the root of it all.
-Even more vulnerable than Montgomery are the millions of Black people and people of color who have been incarcerated, and all of the Black people and people of color who are on death row, many of them also victims of poverty and systemic abuse.
+Even more vulnerable than Montgomery are the millions of Black people and people of colour who have been incarcerated, and all of the Black people and people of colour who are on death row, many of them also victims of poverty and systemic abuse.
 This is a country where simply being poor is a crime.

 One of the only ways to fix this is by preventing people from living in poverty in the first place, and providing real material resources, money, and social services to those who have suffered from its effect.
 But while those foundational changes are being fought for on a larger scale, injustices will continue on in other ways.
 It might be too late to save Montgomery — her life hinges on Trump's discretion.
 But it’s not too late to prevent others from suffering similar fates.